 The banana is a fruit and is classified as a berry … surprise!
 Did you know that?

 Its sugar content, sucrose, glucose, and fructose, increases as it gets riper and more yellow.
-The green produce, rich in carbohydrate, makes up a large part of many families’ diet.
+On the other hand, the green produce, rich in carbohydrate, makes up a large part of many families’ diet.

 It contains nutrients such as Vitamins C and B6, potassium, fiber, protein, and carbohydrate and is a good food source.